jentery/506/index.md

 ### Massage

-As part of "synthesis" in [the 20 m's](#the-20-ms), I encourage you to consider how the work massages or manipulates the senses.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you might want to consider how the work massages or manipulates the senses.
 Here are some ways to think about massage and manipulation:

 * Is the work securing consensus?
 If so, then how?
 And what sort of consensus?
 * Is the work a distraction?
 If so, then how?
 And from what?